nikkenu/COMP.CS.300-Data-Structures-and-Algorithms/README.md

-# Olet onnistuneesti hakenut päivitykset upstream repositorysta

-# You have successfully pulled updates from the upstream repository

-# NOTE!
-About available test files in prg1

 Short explanation of test files:
 - Files named "...-in.txt" are input files containing commands for different tests.
 - Files named "...-out.txt" are output files containing expected output of the corresponding input.